odpi/egeria/open-metadata-resources/open-metadata-deployment/docker/egeria/README.md

 As of version 2.6 (or master as of 18 Dec 2020), Egeria saves all data when running to the 'data' directory.
 In the docker image this is at '/deployments/data'

-Similarly when using this image within docker-compose or kubernetes you should ensure persistent storage is mounted over this directory.
-Our docker-compose and k8s examples will do this as of 2.6
+Similarly when using this image within kubernetes you should ensure persistent storage is mounted over this directory.
+Our k8s examples will do this as of 2.6

 An example using docker: